-We wish to thank Karstadt Quelle New Media (KQNM) for sponsoring the IWA experiments, Artificial Life for lending us their 3-D bot, Martin Strobel (Infonomics, The Netherlands) for assisting the experimental set-up and programming the store, Oliver Günther (Institute of Information Systems), Marit Köhntopp (Independent Centre for Privacy Protection Schleswig-Holstein, Germany), and Elke Brenstein (Institute of Pedagogy and Informatics) for helpful suggestions on earlier drafts.
-We are grateful to Humboldt University Berlin and the NaFög scholarship programme for financially supporting the authors.
+We wish to thank Karstadt Quelle New Media (KQNM) for the financial sponsoring of the IWA experiments, Artificial Life for lending us their 3-D bot figure, Martin Strobel <Infonomics, The Netherlands> for assisting the experimental set-up and programming of the store, Oliver Günther <Institute of Information Systems> and Marit Köhntopp <Independent Centre for Privacy

+Protection Schleswig-Holstein, Germany> for helpful suggestions on earlier drafts.
+We are also grateful to Humboldt University Berlin as well as the NaFög scholarship programme for financially supporting the authors.